If you want the best 3-week backpacking Malaysia itinerary and how to explore this amazing country, look no further.

 City culture: Malacca – 2 days

-Things to do in Malacca include taking a ride around the city in one of its notorious ‘tri-shaws’, walking along its heritage trail, cruising in a boat on the river, checking out the pretty cafes and visiting the Jonker Walk markets on a Sunday.
+Things to do in Malacca include taking a ride around the city in one of its notorious ‘tri-shaws’.
+You can also walk along its heritage trail, cruise in a boat on the river, check out the pretty cafes and visit the Jonker Walk markets on a Sunday.

 Nature lovers: Kuching, Borneo – 3 days

 A short flight from Kuala Lumpur is the island of Borneo, which is famous for its wildlife.
 Kuching in Sarawak is a great base for your Borneo backpacking route.
-From here you can take day trips to the Semenggoh Wildlife Centre to see the island’s famous orangutans and Bako National Park for jungle adventures.
-This is why Borneo is a recommended stop on your Malaysia backpacking route if you are a nature lover.
+From here you can take day trips to the Semenggoh Wildlife Centre to see the island’s famous orangutans.
+Bako National Park is also ideal for jungle adventures.
+This is why Borneo is a recommended stop on your 3 weeks Malaysia itinerary if you are a nature lover.

 Borneo has three parts owned by Malaysia, Brunei and Indonesia.
 The Malaysian section is split into two states, Sabah and Sarawak.
 Kuching is the capital of Sarawak, while Kota Kinabalu is the capital of Sabah.
 Air Asia and Malaysian Airlines operate flights from Kuala Lumpur to Kuching.